 Orally – Users can take the drug orally as a gel tab or tablet and can mix with water, soda, or juice.
 When taken orally, the drug’s effects can last anywhere between 6 and 12 hours, though the high is not as intense.

 Short-Term Effects of Methamphetamine Use

-In small doses, meth users experience increased alertness and physical activity and decreased appetite.
+In small doses, meth users experience increased alertness, escalated physical activity and decreased appetite.
 Depending on the amount taken and an individual’s medical history, the drug can also cause a variety of cardiovascular problems, including rapid heart rate, irregular heartbeat, and increased blood pressure.
 Additionally, short-term use can also lead to hyperthermia, or an increase in body temperature.
-Additionally, high doses of the drug can lead to convulsions may occur and can result in death if treatment is not sought.
+High doses of the drug can lead to convulsions and can result in death if treatment is not sought.